sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 MD5 checksums
 -------------

 The dCache grid storage at SURFsara is configured to use only Adler32 checksums.
-Some storage services may use MD5 checksums, for instance our new facility Central Data Infrastructure.
+Some other storage services may use MD5 checksums, for instance our new facility Central Data Infrastructure.
 This complicates things a bit because they are base64 encoded, as prescribed by RFC 3230.

 .. code-block:: console